Patelvishal95/IR-Project/Vishal Patel/README.md

 # IR-Project
-Indexing for the standard corpur query enrichment
+Indexing for the standard corpus query enrichment